pankajr03/adapdix_beta/wp-content/plugins/updraftplus/readme.txt

 = How UpdraftPlus compares with other backup plugins: =

 UpdraftPlus is the most highly-rated and popular plugin out there - and for good reason.
-Not only is it comprehensive in terms of its features, but it's aso easy and intuitive to use.
+Not only is it comprehensive in terms of its features, but it's also easy and intuitive to use.
 And because it has such a vast user base, it's tried and tested in a whole range of different situations and scenarios.

 Unlike many other plugins, UpdraftPlus: